Diegobevilacqua/pokemon-api-proxy/jenkins/README.md

 # Jenkins PR Pipeline for Pokemon API Proxy

-This repository contains a single Jenkinsfile (`JenkinsfilePR`) specifically designed for Pull Request testing.
+This repository contains a single Jenkinsfile (`Jenkinsfile.pr`) specifically designed for Pull Request testing.

 ## Overview

-The `JenkinsfilePR` is a Groovy-based Jenkins pipeline that automatically runs comprehensive tests whenever a Pull Request is created or updated.
+The `Jenkinsfile.pr` is a Groovy-based Jenkins pipeline that automatically runs comprehensive tests whenever a Pull Request is created or updated.

 ## Pipeline Features